ZachLTech/AoC/README.md

 - [**`/2023/Day5/`**](https://github.com/ZachLTech/AoC/tree/main/2023/Day5): Code for Day 5 challenge. - Will be a little late since I was catching up...
 - *come back tomorrow for more...*

+- Ok so I kinda had finals at university and never continued AoC for this year sadly 💀 afterwards, most of my freetime went to AoH instead (Advent of Homelab aka me just working on a new homelab setup lol)

 ## How to Navigate

 1. 🚀 **Clone the Repository**: Clone this repository to your local machine.